lanl/nuDustC/README.md

 # nuDustC
 Nucleating Dust Code in C++

-nuDustC++ is used to calculate the dust neclation and destruction in gaseous systems.
+nuDustC++ is used to calculate the dust nucleation and destruction in gaseous systems.

 ***All Units are in CGS***

 # Installation
-## Dependancies
+## Dependencies
 **Required:** OpenMP, MPI, Boost, SunDials, Plog.
 This build uses cmake.

 ### Plog
 Plog is a header only package.
-Running cmake fetches Plog, but it can also be aquired by:
+Running cmake fetches Plog, but it can also be acquired by:

 ```
 git clone git@github.com:SergiusTheBest/plog.git